TechLabs-Berlin/st22-active-learn-trees/blogpost.md

 # Blogpost Trees

+The Green Monitor website is the result of a fruitful collaboration of UX Design, Web Development, Data Science and Deep Learning.
+The solution showcases the positive environmental impact of trees in Berlin and raises the users' awareness about the trees surrounding them.
+Our application allows the user to gain more information about trees in their selected district of Berlin and to identify trees simply by uploading pictures with their smartphone or Laptop.
+The application aims to facilitate users in Berlin to gain knowledge about the trees around them and encourages them to make Berlin greener together.

 ### Our Path: From idea to application

-Original idea:
--The CO2 absorption of trees depends on their species, age and location.
--Learn about and predict the CO2 absorption of trees in Berlin
+Our original idea was based around the environmental impact of CO2 absorption of trees, which depends on their species, age and location.
+We wanted to learn about and predict the CO2 absorption of trees in Berlin.

 Our application allows the user
--to gain more information about trees in the twelve districts of Berlin.
+- to gain more information about trees in the twelve districts of Berlin.
--to understand the oldest and the highest tree in each districts of Berlin.
+- to understand the oldest and the highest tree in each districts of Berlin.
--to know the amount of CO2 each oldest and highest tree species in each district can absorb per year and in total life.
+- to know the amount of CO2 each oldest and highest tree species in each district can absorb per year and in total life.
--to identify trees simply by uploading pictures with their smartphone or Laptop.
+- to identify trees simply by uploading pictures with their smartphone or Laptop.

-Vision: Facilitate people in Berlin to gain more knowledge about the trees surrounding them and on the trees impact on the environment in terms of CO2 absorption.
+Our Vision is to facilitate people in Berlin to gain more knowledge about the trees surrounding them and on the trees impact on the environment in terms of CO2 absorption.

 <p align="center">
     <img alt="Logo" src="https://github.com/TechLabs-Berlin/st22-active-learn-trees/blob/UX-branch/App_logo..png" width="200"/>